AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 My approach was to use the historical average for each feature across previous years as a proxy for the missing 2024 values.
 This was fast, stable, and unbiased estimate.

-Results for the different models:
+Mean prediction across the different models:

 ![mean_pred](./images/mean_pred.png)